ioanc/k8s-network-troubleshooting/README.md

-## tshark on alpine:3.17.3 container image for network debugging in kubernetes
+## tshark on alpine container image for network debugging in kubernetes

 ### Variables: